Frequently Asked Questions

-You can also contact an Aeroflow Healthcare Clinician at 800-480-5491 to personally assist you with CPAP mask fittings, consultations, and more.
+You can also contact an Aeroflow Sleep Clinician at 800-480-5491 to personally assist you with CPAP mask fittings, consultations, and more.
 We’re here to answer any questions you may have about CPAP supplies!

 Yes, qualifying through insurance is easy!
-Medicaid, Medicare, and other insurance providers will cover your CPAP supplies, and Aeroflow will do the leg work; verifying your benefits, collecting the necessary paperwork from your physician, and then shipping your new durable medical equipment straight to your door.
+Medicare, Medicaid, and other insurance providers will cover your CPAP supplies, and Aeroflow Sleep will do the leg work; verifying your benefits, collecting the necessary paperwork from your physician, and then shipping your new durable medical equipment straight to your door.